 choices_method - this is equivalent to choices_function, but the function needs to be an instance method of a cmd2.Cmd or cmd2.CommandSet subclass.
 When ArgparseCompleter calls the method, it well detect whether is is bound to a CommandSet or Cmd subclass.
 If bound to a cmd2.Cmd subclass, it will pass the app instance as the self argument.
 This is good in cases where the list of choices being generated relies on state data of the cmd2-based app.
-If bound to a cmd2.CommandSet subclass, it will pass the CommandSet instance as the self argument.
+If bound to a cmd2.CommandSet subclass, it will pass the CommandSet instance as the self argument, and the app instance as the positional argument.